ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 ### Databases
 <img class="image" style="max-width: 200px; margin: 0;" alt="HtmlCssJs logo" src="/img/2020-03-31-Young-Professional-2020-Light/postgre-sql.png">
-Databases are integral to the development of applications, you will almost always need some form of data storage.
+Databases are essential to the development of applications, you will almost always need some form of data storage.
 So we followed a session with Tom Van Bulck who showed us all kinds of databases.
 First we saw a traditional relational database, in this case PostgreSQL, a database which is widely known and used in many different projects around the world.

 <p style="flex-direction: row-reverse;">
     <img class="image" style="max-width: 200px; margin: 0;" alt="HtmlCssJs logo" src="/img/2020-03-31-Young-Professional-2020-Light/mongodb.png">
     Then we stepped away from relational databases to look at other kinds.
-More specifically MongoDb which is a non relational database, otherwise known as a noSQL database, in mongoDb's case it's a document store.
-Here you don't have a fixed schema, you upload json documents which you can then easily query using an SQL style query syntax.
-Apart from mongoDb we also learned about Cassandra, which is a noSQL column store and we touched on Redis as well, which is a key value store.
-Last but not least we saw a graph database, namely Neo4J.
+More specifically MongoDB which is a non relational database, otherwise known as a noSQL database.
+In MongoDB's case it's a document store.
+Here you don't have a fixed schema, instead you upload json documents which you can then easily query using an SQL style query syntax.
+Apart from MongoDB we also learned about Cassandra, which is a noSQL column store, and Redis, which is a key value store.
+Last but not least we studied a graph database, namely Neo4J.
 </p>

 # Front end